-Only the instructor of record, or the department chair or Dean in the instructor's absence, can grant permission for the content of a course site be made available to another instructor or copied for use by another instructor.
-Without the permission of the instructor of record, chair, or Dean sent by email to email@example.com the course material will not be made available to another instructor or copied into another instructor's course site.
+Only the instructor of record, or the department chair or Dean in the instructor's absence, can grant permission for the content of a course site to be made available to another instructor or copied for use by another instructor.
+Without the permission of the instructor of record, chair, or Dean sent by email to firstname.lastname@example.org, the course material will not be made available to another instructor or copied into another instructor's course site.

 Academic Integrity in Course Sites

-Faculty and graduate students should consider the following best practices for incorporating University Academic Integrity guidelines and policies in their course sites used for online delivery and supplementing face to face courses.
+Faculty and graduate students should consider the following best practices for incorporating University Academic Integrity guidelines and policies in their course sites used for online delivery and supplementing face-to-face courses.